 It is very difficult to accurately apply parenting strategies when you only read a summary.
 Do the method justice and read the book!

 How to Talk so Little Kids Will Listen is a wonderful compliment to No-Drama Discipline.
-It is based on similar strategies and helps you tailor some of the strategies down to the right age group.
+It is based on similar strategies and helps you tailor some of the strategies down to the right age group, which will really show you how to deal with toddler tantrums by how you speak to your kids.

 My son went from destroying his bedroom or our living room in the middle of a giant tantrum to being able to regulate with my help.
 Our relationship is now stronger than ever, and he did a complete 180.